 Once your eligibility for aid has been established, JHU offers a financial aid “package,” which may consist of different types of aid from various sources.

 Families who qualify for need-based aid will be offered a combination of grants and work.
-Beginning in spring 2019, student loans will no longer be included in need-based financial aid packages.
 Grant assistance may include a Johns Hopkins University Grant, Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), and state and private scholarships.